-This applies to lithium ion batteries (which are also known as rechargeable lithium, lithium polymer, LIPO and secondary lithium).
+Lithium Ion batteries are also known as rechargeable lithium, lithium polymer, LIPO and secondary lithium.

 Airline passengers are allowed to carry all consumer-sized lithium ion batteries (up to 100 watt hours per battery).
 This size covers most AA, AAA, cell phone, PDA, camera, camcorder, handheld game, tablet, portable drill and standard laptop computer batteries.